conr2286/PocketFT8Xcvr/README.md

 4. Connect your host computer and load your firmware

 # Usage
-## Configuration
+## CONFIG.JSON
 During setup(), the rig reads the config.json file, if available, from the Teensy SD card.
 The SD card and configuration file are required to enable the transmitter.
-Important configuration parameters include:
+See the example config file in the Examples folder.
+The important configuration parameters include:
 * callsign      Station callsign.
 Required to enable the transmitter.
 * frequency     Operating frequency in kHz (default is 7074).
 * locator       Four letter Maidenhead grid square (Required if no GPS).